 12. Kids’ Books and Toys

-Unlike restrictions on mailing alcohol, all the ingredients for a home brew kit can be sent through USPS.
+Unlike restrictions on mailing alcohol, all the ingredients for a homebrew kit can be sent through USPS.
 A great example of this is Shaker & Spoon or SaloonBox DIY Cocktail Kit.
 Write up the recipe.
 Pick out the hops, grains or malt, and yeast.
-And then send your box to some happy home brewers.
-If you want to go even more speciality, go for homebrew niches, like meads, ciders, or seasonal fruit wines.
+Then send your box to some happy homebrewers!
+If you want to go even more specialty, go for homebrew niches like meads, ciders, or seasonal fruit wines.

 14. Cooking Subscription Box